alexbradd/compsci-notes/second/cot/notes.md

 $V' = (v_1, \ldots, v_q, \ldots, v_p, \ldots, v_d)$ in the transformed loop
 nest.
 If $V'$ is lexicographically positive, then the dependence relationships of the original loop are satisfied.
 Switching the loop bounds is straightforward when the iteration space is rectangular.
-When it’s not, computing the bounds is more complex.
+When it's not, computing the bounds is more complex.
 Further techniques are necessary to manage imperfectly nested loops.